 Pandemic Unemployment Assistance (PUA): PUA is a temporary federal program called Pandemic Unemployment Assistance that is part of the CARES Act.
-PUA is available February 2, 2020 through December 26, 2020.
-PUA provides up to 39 weeks of benefits to qualifying individuals who do not have regular UI, Pandemic Emergency Unemployment Compensation (PEUC) or State Extended Benefits (SEB) eligibility, and are otherwise able to work and available for work within the meaning of applicable state UI law, except they are unemployed, partially employed, or unable or unavailable to work due to a COVID-19 related reason.
+PUA was originally available February 2, 2020 through December 26, 2020, then extended to March 14, 2021 and as of recently extended through the American Rescue Plan (ARP) through September 6, 2021 under the Biden and Harris administration on March 11, 2021.
+PUA provides up to 79 weeks of benefits to qualifying individuals who do not have regular UI, Pandemic Emergency Unemployment Compensation (PEUC) or State Extended Benefits (SEB) eligibility, and are otherwise able to work and available for work within the meaning of applicable state UI law, except they are unemployed, partially employed, or unable or unavailable to work due to a COVID-19 related reason.
 For more information on who would be potentially eligible for PUA, please view the graphic below and visit https://cms.detr.nv.gov/Content/Media/PUA_FAQs-1.0.pdf.

 The new filing system will be independent of the traditional Unemployment Insurance (UI) system and will facilitate a streamlined method for the public to file for PUA benefits.
-Claimants will have a dedicated call center for all PUA related questions with a new phone number: 1-800-603-9681.
+Claimants will have a dedicated call center for all PUA related questions with the phone number: 1-800-603-9681.

 Pandemic Emergency Unemployment Compensation (PEUC):